DorianKwan/Kwantum-Coin-Exchange/README.md

 Preparation
 ---
-This project was started for an application process to test and show my front-end and back-end development skills.
+This project was originally started as a test for a position application process.
+It was to show my current front-end and back-end development skills.
-Afterwards, I kept working on it to make it worthy of a personal project to be added to my portfolio.
+After I sent my submission, I continued working with the purpose of making it worthy of a personal project to be added to my personal portfolio.

 Some goals I personally wanted to achieve:
- - Build an Rails application from scratch; further my knowledge as a Ruby on Rails developer
+ - Build a Rails application from scratch; furthering my knowledge and skill as a Ruby on Rails developer
  - Learn about Bootstrap 4 and it's grid system
  - Gain more experience using jQuery and CSS for smooth transitioning
- - Learn how to host an application using Heroku
+ - Learn how to host an application via Heroku

 The basic functionality was to have an application where users could buy crypto online via a basic form input.
 The full spec list of the requirements: